govau/content-guide/_search-engines/keywords.md

 ### Writing keyword-based content

-After you know what your keywords are, make sure to write your page content around those words.
+After you know what your keywords are, write your page content around those words.
 Be careful not to overuse keywords.
 This can have a negative impact your SEO efforts.

-Include your keywords once or twice, if it make sense, in the first paragraph of your content.
-Try to also include supporting content that includes related concepts and terms.

-This helps search engines understand what the theme of your page is about.
+Include your keywords once or twice, if it makes sense, in the first paragraph of your content.
+Try to also include supporting content that contains related concepts and terms.
+This helps search engines understand the theme of your page.

-Take time to write content that is natural, easy to read, and user-centred.
+Take time to write content that is natural, easy to read and user-centred.

 {% include guide_example.liquid
   title = "writing keyword related content"